mdotstrange/AutoLipSync/README.md

 **Slate action**
 ![alt text](https://i.imgur.com/wwKUoYp.png)

 *When using the Slate action, Slate will populate the Audiosource variable so you can leave it empty.
+Don't forget to drag/drop the AutoJawSync script into the field at the bottom of the Slate action.

 **SLATE cutscene editor is much nicer than Timeline imo as a professional animation filmmaker**